SDMStudio/SDMStudio.github.io/docs/tutorials/contribute.md

 ## Contribute to the tutorials

-The main purpose of tutorials is to provide users a comprensive and in depth overview of theoritical and practical aspects behind *SDM'Studio*.
+The main purpose of tutorials is to provide users a comprehensive and in depth overview of theoritical and practical aspects behind *SDM'Studio*.
 Tutorials not only give a way to understand the usage of the platform but also provide the possibility for a user from another domain to understand the goal of researches in this field of AI.
 We think that popularized tutorials are a good alternative to papers for people that are not expert in the domain.
 In any case, tutorials can replace papers, they are in addition to give a better intuition of what happen in the theory.
 However, unlike to papers, tutorials neither show theorems and proofs nor explain experiments.

 ### How to write tutorials